Sleep is an essential part of your puppy’s life, even more so than food, but how much do they need and why is it so important for their development?

 Puppies undergo much more rapid development than the equivalent human child; for example, the average 7-week old puppy is as developed as a 9-month old human baby.
 Dogs are also said to be fully matured anywhere between 1-2 years of age (depending on breed).

 For a puppy to reach maturity (both healthy and happy), sleep is necessary for their cognitive changes, emotional challenges, and physical transformation.
 Puppies use sleep to consolidate what they have learned that day.
 Whether it is a new trick or simply to avoid chewing the legs of the chair.

 Healthy Puppy Sleep Habits

-Because of the huge amount of developing puppies need to do in such a short period of time, they spend a most of their first two-months, asleep.
+Because of the huge amount of developing puppies need to do in such a short period of time, they spend most of their first two-months, asleep.

-Adult dogs, in a laboratory setting when left alone, will sleep on average for around 13 hours per day.
+Adult dogs, in a laboratory setting, when left alone, will sleep on average for around 13 hours per day.
 Dogs are diurnal, which means they are active during daylight hours.

 Rest occurs during dark periods with activity increasing the two hours before light; they have a natural rest period around noon and then reduced activity during the afternoon.

 Puppies can sleep for anywhere between 18-20 hours per day.
 You will notice higher activity levels in the morning followed by a rest, then reduced activity around noon and into the afternoon.